 St. Moritz is a resort town in the Upper Engadine valley in Switzerland.
 The highest summit in the Eastern Alps, the Piz Bernina, lies a few kilometers south of the town.
 St Moritz experiences an Alpine climate with cold, moderately snowy winters and mild, wet summers.
 The language most spoken is German, with Italian being second most commonly spoken and Portuguese being third.

-The Sengantini Museum is more than a century old built in 1908.
+The Sengantini Museum is more than a century-old building in 1908.
 It is proudly listed as a Swiss heritage site of national significance.
-The museum is dedicated to artist, Giovanni Segantini (1858-1899), who spent the last five years of his life living and painting in the Engadin.
+The museum is dedicated to the artist, Giovanni Segantini (1858-1899), who spent the last five years of his life living and painting in the Engadin.

 Leaning tower is a strong symbol of St. Moritz.
 It dates back to the 12th century.
 It is opposite the Kulm Hotel.
 This is the most visited tourist attraction in St. Moritz.

 Piz Corvatschis is a high site that has an amazing ice cave and an eight-kilometer long ski slope down to St.Moritz-Bad.
-It offers an opportunity for a wonderfully skiing experience during winter.
+It offers an opportunity for a wonderful skiing experience during winter.

 St. Moritz Design Gallery is located along the pedestrian passageway from Badrutt’s Palace Hotel to the lake.
 It is made up of 35 large illuminated glass showcases, in which several exhibitions of particularly valuable posters and designs are displayed every year.

 There are loads of fun activities to keep you up and running when on a holiday to St Moritz.
 These activities include skiing and snowboarding where there about four regions for skiing in and around St Moritz: Corviglia, Corvatsch, Diavolezza, and Zuoz.
-There are also a number of snow sports schools in St. Moritz where you can learn a few tricks.
+There are also several snowsports schools in St. Moritz where you can learn a few tricks.

 Ice skating in the winter season is also another fun activity to keep you on top of the world.
 The presence of an artificial ice-rink that is open from mid-July to mid-April makes all these possible.